 Our Master of Science in Restorative Practices is an advanced degree that will prepare you to make systemic changes in your work environment and community.
 This is our most comprehensive and intensive learning option.

 Our Graduate Certificate will prepare you to become an expert practitioner in your setting.
 This program establishes a foundational understanding of how restorative practices work.

 Our Licensed Trainers are qualified to teach basic restorative practices skills, from circles and restorative conferences to more informal everyday practices in their school or region using IIRP’s licensed materials and training scripts.
 The Training of Trainers event does not require enrollment in the IIRP Graduate School, but IIRP certificate and master’s degree holders are eligible to attend the Training of Trainers at no cost as an alumni benefit.
 You must attend one of our Training of Trainers events to earn a license.

 All three options require you to attend our Basic Restorative Practices professional development event.

-I am matriculated.
+I am admitted.
 How do I register for courses?

-As a matriculated student your Transparent Tuition is already established in your Student Portal at the reduced rate.
+As an admitted student your Transparent Tuition is already established in your Student Portal at the reduced rate.

 In order to register for the in-person portion of a blended course – i.e., a professional development event or a conference – without making additional payment, Student Services will issue you a discount code to apply at the time of registration.
 This way you can select the professional development event that you want to attend and complete the registration on your own.